Friday & Saturday, May 14 & 15 - Best of SSF Brazil

 Produced by Welket Bungué

-Choreography and dancing by Welket Bungué
+Choreography and Dancing by Welket Bungué

 Music by Walter Reis, Rádio Escada